Byndyusoft/Byndyusoft.Data.Relational.QueryBuilder/README.md

 ## Custom queries using *ColumnConverter*

-An alternative example of retrieving a *UserDto*, as described above:
+An alternative example of fetching the *UserDto*, as written above:

 ```csharp
 public async Task<UserDto?> GetByIdAlternativelyAsync(long id, CancellationToken cancellationToken)